gui-henri/maratona-discover-2/README.md

 ## 🚀 Technologies

-This project is built with the following technologies:
+This project was built using the following technologies:

 - HTML
 - CSS